nCine/nCine-site/build-emscripten.md

 ---
 layout: page
-title: Build for OS X
+title: Build for Emscripten
-permalink: /build-osx/
+permalink: /build-emscripten/
 ---

-Before starting download and install [CMake](https://cmake.org/download/).
+Building for Emscripten is not much different than building for any other platform.
+Just be sure to follow the [instructions](https://emscripten.org/docs/getting_started/downloads.html) on the Emscripten website to download and install the SDK.

-In order to build the nCine library using LLVM on OS X you need to clone the following repositories:
+In order to build the nCine library using Emscripten you need to have CMake installed and clone the following repositories:

-- **nCine**, this is the main project
+- **nCine** `develop` branch, this is the main project
-- **nCine-libraries**, this project contains CMake scripts to build dependency frameworks
+- **nCine-libraries**, this project contains CMake scripts to build dependency libraries (optional)
 - **nCine-data**, the data files for the nCine tests (optional but recommended)
 - **ncPong**, a Pong game built with the nCine that is useful as an example project (optional)
 - **ncPong-data**, the data files for the Pong game (optional)

 For the nCine project to automatically find the dependencies and the data it is important to clone all the repositories in the same directory.

-### Build the dependency frameworks
+### Build the dependency libraries
-Open a terminal window and type the following in order to generate a Unix Makefile:
+Open a terminal and invoke the following command to execute CMake:

-    /Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" -S nCine-libraries -B nCine-libraries-build
+    emcmake cmake -S nCine-libraries -B nCine-libraries-build

-Then invoke CMake again in order to compile the frameworks:
+Then invoke CMake to compile them:

     cmake --build nCine-libraries-build

+*Note*: Remember to first execute the correct `emsdk_env.*` script for your host system.

 ### Build the nCine library
 Building the nCine library is not much different than building its dependencies:

-    /Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" -S nCine -B nCine-build
+    emcmake cmake -S nCine -B nCine-build

 This time you will have more [CMake options](/cmake-options) that you can tweak if needed.